 Oncology for pets

-Our oncology team of vets and nurses, led by Laura Holm, is dedicated to providing the very best cancer care for pets.
+Our oncology team of vets and nurses is dedicated to providing the very best cancer care for pets.
 One in four dogs and one in five cats will develop cancer in their lifetime.
 We understand that a diagnosis of cancer can be frightening and distressing for many pet owners.
 Many years ago, cancer was often considered to be a terminal diagnosis with few options, especially for pets; however, over the last few decades, oncology has become of the most rapidly developing branches of veterinary medicine.

 We offer the most advanced diagnostics and cancer treatments, including both surgery and chemotherapy.
 The oncology team work closely with other centres that have radiotherapy facilities, to be able to offer the most appropriate treatment modality to our patients at all times.